OlgaO-site/profile_site/README.md

 ## Notes

 - Firebase is used for authentication and database management
-- Supabase is used for storing video and image files
+- Cloudflare is used for storing video and image files
 - Environment variables are required for the application to work correctly